Purpose

 Regex is a complicated and deep topic.
 For an introduction to regex in Excel, see Regular Expressions in Excel.
 Regex support in XLOOKUP is only available in Excel 365.

-With the ability to handle arrays natively, XLOOKUP can be used with complex criteria.
-In the example below, XLOOKUP is configured to match the first record where (1) the account begins with "x", and (2) the region is "east", and (3) the month is not April:
+With the ability to handle arrays natively, XLOOKUP can be used to apply complex criteria using the method explained above.
+In the worksheet below, XLOOKUP is configured to match the first record where (1) the account begins with "x", and (2) the region is "east", and (3) the month is not April.
+The formula in G5 looks like this:

 =XLOOKUP(1,(LEFT(B5:B16)="x")*(C5:C16="east")*NOT(MONTH(D5:D16)=4),B5:E16)